astalker/caledonian-stamps/polish-and-danish-connections.md

 The exhibits entered into the Exhibition held in LODZ from 17 - 20 October 1985 are given as below.

 **Great Britain Exhibits**
-1. Edwin Morris 		    Great Britain – Penny Postage
+1.|	Edwin Morris |Great Britain – Penny Postage
-2. George MacKenzie	  Postal History of Glasgow 1840-1935
+2.	|George MacKenzie	|  Postal History of Glasgow 1840-1935
 3. Raymond McKinnon	  Special Handstamps/ Errors and Varieties

 **Commonwealth Exhibits**